-Marital Property Division Attorney in New Jersey Serving Union County
+Marital Property Division Attorney in New Jersey Serving Union, Essex, and Middlesex County

 At the Law Offices of John B. D’Alessandro in Union, we assist clients in all contested matters in a divorce, including the equitable distribution of marital assets and debts under New Jersey law.